Frequently Asked Questions

 Is Election Day voting in Denton County different from Early Voting?

-Yes, during Early Voting, a registered voter can cast their ballot in any polling place in Denton County.
+Yes.
+During Early Voting, a registered voter can cast their ballot in any polling place in Denton County.
 However, on Election Day, you may vote ONLY in your home precinct.
-The locations of your precinct polling place may change from one election to the next or between Early Voting and Election Day and you'll receive no notice of the change.
+The location of your precinct polling place may change from one election to the next or between Early Voting and Election Day and you'll receive no notice of the change.

-If you show up in the wrong precinct, your vote will not be counted, so you either lose the right to vote or have to rush to find the correct polling place, which may be many miles away.
-As a result, thousands of legally registered voters in Denton County are unable to participate in local elections every year and more are disenfranchised because they can't reach their home precinct during voting hours.
+If you show up in the wrong precinct on Election Day, your vote will not be counted, so you either lose the right to vote or have to rush to find the correct polling place, which may be many miles away.
+As a result, thousands of legally registered voters in Denton County -- 10-15% of those who show up to vote -- are hindered from voting every year or disenfranchised because they can't reach their home precinct during voting hours.

 I went to the wrong precinct recently on Election Day and I got to cast a ballot.
 Didn't that vote get counted?